deedy/Compilers/README.md

 java LexerAssignmentTest ../../test/lexer/assignment_tests
 ```

-To create the required jar for submission (Assignment 1):
+To create the required jar for submission (Assignment 1) [Until a better solution goes in to build.xml]:

 ```